 Shantinath Ni Pol has a beautiful Jain Derasar to visit.
-The Zaveri Vad, a jeweler community settlement has a strong room for the security personnel.
-In Chaumukhji Ni Pol, one can see beautiful sandstone carvings, few of which are recreated in marble.
+The Zaveri Vad, a jeweler community settlement has a strong room for security personnel.
+In Chaumukhji Ni Pol, one can see beautiful sandstone carvings, a few of which are recreated in marble.
 A combination of Jain and Hindu architectural influences can be seen in the Ashtapadji Derasar.
 Dodhia Haveli has a stunning architecture in these pols.
 A 180-year-old Harkunvar Shethani Ni Haveli holds exquisite examples of carved brackets and wooden motifs that are well-maintained.

 Biggest carved bracket in the area at Harkunvar Shethani Ni Haveli

 The walk takes you along the Fernandez Bridge where booksellers display their books and the old building of the Ahmedabad Stock Exchange.
 Just opposite the Old Stock Exchange is the Mahurat Pol.
 Mahurat means an auspicious time to start something new.
 This name is given because it is the first pol being established in the city of Ahmedabad.
 We even visited the Chandla Ol (Ol translates to the shops and residences both in the same area).
 It is renowned as one of the biggest and oldest markets for brass pooja items in Ahmedabad.
 However, the shops had not yet opened as it was early morning.

 Towards the end of the walk at Manek Chowk, we visited Badshah No Haziro.
 Here lies the tomb of Sultan Ahmed Shah who found the city of Ahmedabad.
 The mausoleum is designed in Islamic style and has a central hall and four small chambers at the corners.
 It houses the graves of the Badshah, his son and his grandson.
 The walk also took us towards Rani No Haziro where the queens of Ahmed Shah are buried.